-Number of meetings held in 2022: 11 meetings
+Number of meetings held in 2023:13 meetings

-AUDIT COMMITTEE'S ASSIGNMENTS & ACHIEVEMENTS DURING YEAR 2022:
+AUDIT COMMITTEE'S ASSIGNMENTS & ACHIEVEMENTS DURING YEAR 2023:

 - The Audit Committee met four times with the external auditor to review periodical and annual financial statements before being forwarded to the Board of Directors where the Audit Committee demonstrated its opinion and recommendation to the Board of Directors for ensuring fairness, transparency, and authenticity of financial statements as well as SOOR's internal controls noting that SOOR held its periodical meetings during which financial reports have been perused.
-The Audit Committee forwarded its recommendations to the Board of Directors for approval. - The Audit Committee monitored the works of the external auditor and ensured that such auditors have never provided services to SOOR other than those required for audit work. - Reviewed external auditor's comments on SOOR financial reports and monitored what have been accomplished in this regard. - Reviewed audit and governance reports before they were forwarded to general assembly . - Conducted technical supervision over SOOR's internal audit unit provided by (Al-Aiban & Al-Qatami Company, a Member of Grant Thornton International) to ensure that such unit had undertaken the duties and assignments determined by the Board of Directors. - Forwarded necessary recommendations to the Board of Directors in connection with appointment, reappointment or change of external auditor or determination of his fees. - Reviewed conclusions of internal audit reports and ensured that valid actions had been taken regarding the comments set forth in such reports. - Reviewed the Internal Controls Review Report. - Reviewed the Quality Assurance Report conducted by Moore Stephens. - The Audit Committee met four times with the internal auditor to monitor internal audits at SOOR and reviewed audit reports pertinent to SOOR various departments.
+The Audit Committee forwarded its recommendations to the Board of Directors for approval. - The Audit Committee monitored the works of the external auditor and ensured that such auditors have never provided services to SOOR other than those required for audit work. - Reviewed external auditor's comments on SOOR financial reports and monitored what has been accomplished in this regard. - Reviewed audit committee and corporate governance reports before they were forwarded to general assembly. - Conducted technical supervision over SOOR's internal audit unit provided by Moore Global to ensure that such unit had undertaken the duties and assignments determined by the Board of Directors. - Forwarded necessary recommendations to the Board of Directors in connection with appointment, reappointment or change of external auditor or determination of his fees. - Reviewed conclusions of internal audit reports and ensured that valid actions had been taken regarding the comments set forth in such reports. - Reviewed the Internal Controls Review Report. - The Audit Committee met four times with the internal auditor to monitor internal audits at SOOR and reviewed audit reports pertinent to SOOR various departments.